Random Unitary Representations of Surface Groups II: The large $n$ limit: Topology

 Moreover, we thicken up $\hat{L}_{w}$ by viewing each edge of $L_{w}$ as a rectangle, each hanging half-edge as a half-rectangle, and each vertex replaced by a disc.
 In other words, we take a small neighborhood of $\hat{L}_{w}$ in $A_{\gamma}$.
 We now think of $\hat{L}_{w}$ as the thickened version.
 This is a topological annulus, where the hanging half-edges have become stubs hanging off.
 A \emph{piece of $\hat{L}_{w}$ }is a contiguous collection of hanging half-rectangles and rectangle sides following edges of $L_{w}$ in the boundary of $\hat{L}_{w}$.
 Such a piece is in either $A_{\gamma}^{+}$ or $A_{\gamma}^{-}$.
 Given a piece $P$ of $\hat{L}_{w}$ we write $\e(P)$ for the number of rectangle sides following edges of $L_{w}$, and $\he(P)$ for the number of hanging-half edges in $P$.
 We say that a piece $P$ has Euler characteristic $\chi(P)=0$ if it follows an entire boundary component of $\hat{L}_{w}$, and $\chi(P)=1$ otherwise as we view it as an interval running along the rectangle sides and around the sides of the hanging half-rectangles.
 See Figure \ref{fig:Illustration-of-a-piece} for an illustration of a piece of $\hat{L}_{w}$.

 Birman and Series prove in \cite[Thm.
 2.12(a)]{BirmanSeries} that if $w$ is a shortest element representing the conjugacy class of $\gamma\in\Gamma_{g}$ then there are strong restrictions on the pieces of $\hat{L}_{w}$ that can appear.
-This has the following consequence which is given by \cite[Proof of Lem.
-4.20]{MPasympcover}. \begin{lem} If $w$ is a shortest element representing the conjugacy class of $\gamma\in\Gamma_{g}$, and both $\gamma$ and hence $w$ are non-identity, then for any piece $P$ of $\hat{L}_{w}$, we have
+This has the following consequence which is given by\footnote{We stress that Lemma \ref{lem:inequality-for-pieces} is a straightforward consequence of Birman and Series' work, so even though we cite \cite{MPasympcover}, this paper does not depend on \cite{MPasympcover} in any significant way.} \cite[Proof of Lem.
+5.18]{MPasympcover}. \begin{lem} If $w$ is a shortest element representing the conjugacy class of $\gamma\in\Gamma_{g}$, and both $\gamma$ and hence $w$ are non-identity, then for any piece $P$ of $\hat{L}_{w}$, we have

 \end{lem}